rsaccon/fidget-koto/README.md

 ```Shell
 cargo run --release -p fidget-viewer PATH_TO_YOUR_KOTO_SCRIPT_MODEL
 ```
 The `models` folder has some examples (all Rhai fidget models have been ported to Koto and some new ones added).
+The fidget-viewer can currently only watch one Koto file, therefore any attempt to import from a differnt module represented by a differnt Koto file in the `models` folder will fail.

 ## Differences to fidget Rhai scripting:
 * core library currently only provides: `move`, `sphere`, `union`, `intersection`, `inverse` and `differnce`